Beskos/DPM/README.md

 DPM is a wrapper for your distro's package manager, so you don't have to remenber the syntax of each package manager.
 It is coded in Rust language, from a not Rust developer :) .
 You just call DPM on any distro, and it executes the corresponding command for your package manager.
+Inspiration for this project was LTT linux challenge, the part that Linus tried to apt install in manjaro.
+Thanks Linus.

 ## Installation
 To install DPM, go to releases and download the latest version.
 Then open a terminal and execute: